hamzabels85/reaper-mcp/README.md

 1. Check that the OSC settings in REAPER match the server settings
 2. Verify that no firewall is blocking the communication
 3. Try using the local IP address (127.0.0.1) instead of a network IP

+### Windows-Specific Troubleshooting

+If you're having issues running the MCP server on Windows:

+1. **Script Execution Issues**:
+   - For PowerShell scripts, you may need to adjust the execution policy: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
+   - Alternatively, use the `-ExecutionPolicy Bypass` flag as shown in the examples

+2. **Path Issues**:
+   - Ensure the REAPER path in the scripts matches your installation location
+   - Default is `C:\Program Files\REAPER\reaper.exe`, modify if needed

+3. **Virtual Environment**:
+   - If you created the venv with a different method, the activation script might be in a different location
+   - Try activating manually before running: `venv\Scripts\activate`

+4. **Firewall Blocking**:
+   - Windows Firewall may block OSC communication
+   - Add exceptions for Python and REAPER in Windows Firewall settings

+5. **Administrator Rights**:
+   - Try running the Command Prompt or PowerShell as Administrator if you encounter permission issues

 ## License